 - Emphysema was diagnosed in an estimate 4 million people in 2009.

 - More than 120,000 individuals died of COPD in 2008.

 - Of the 10 leading causes of infant mortality, four are lung diseases.

-At Winthrop-University Hospital, laboratory scientists and pulmonary, pediatric and cardiovascular specialists are pursuing a better understanding of heart and lung diseases through studies of cell development and function, as well as tissue injury, recovery and the role of heredity in the overall process.
+At NYU Winthrop Hospital, laboratory scientists and pulmonary, pediatric and cardiovascular specialists are pursuing a better understanding of heart and lung diseases through studies of cell development and function, as well as tissue injury, recovery and the role of heredity in the overall process.
 The goal is to prevent lung and heart damage in children and adults in order to improve survival and outcome.
-Research by Winthrop physicians has led to understanding of how a popular antioxidant, superoxide dismutase, significantly affects treatment and outcome for premature babies with fragile, undeveloped lungs.
+Research by NYU Winthrop physicians has led to understanding of how a popular antioxidant, superoxide dismutase, significantly affects treatment and outcome for premature babies with fragile, undeveloped lungs.
 Additionally, clinical investigations into the next generation of therapies for asthma, allergies, COPD, emphysema and lung cancer are ongoing, with a focus on bringing the most current treatments to patients.

 WUH Researchers’ Study:

 - The treatment and mechanisms of bronchiectasis, asthma, and COPD